-Adaptive design approaches that can be used to optimize earlystage oncology trials in precision medicine include:
+Adaptive design approaches that can be used to optimize early-stage oncology trials in precision medicine include:

-- Seamless Phase 1/2 adaptive designs, where a Phase 1 study targeted at finding the MTD transitions into a Phase 2 expansion study aimed at determining an efficacy signal - Biomarker enrichment designs, which use biomarkers to enrich the study population with patients who are more likely to respond to treatment - Biomarker stratified designs, in which biomarkers are measured on all patients and used as stratification variables - Umbrella designs, which evaluate multiple targeted therapies for a single disease that is stratified into subgroups by molecular alterations - Basket designs, in which a targeted therapy is evaluated on multiple diseases that have common underlying molecular alterations
+Seamless Phase 1/2 adaptive designs, where

+a Phase 1 study targeted at finding the MTD

+transitions into a Phase 2 expansion study aimed at

+determining an efficacy signal

+- Biomarker enrichment designs, which use biomarkers to enrich the study population with patients who are more likely to respond to treatment - Biomarker stratified designs, in which biomarkers are measured on all patients and used as stratification variables - Umbrella designs, which evaluate multiple targeted therapies for a single disease that is stratified into subgroups by molecular alterations - Basket designs, in which a targeted therapy is evaluated on multiple diseases that have common underlying molecular alterations

 As can be seen above, adaptive design studies may include multiple cohorts and multiple tumor types.
-It is also important to keep in mind that numerous adaptation methods may be used in a single trial and may facilitate a more rapid, seamless transition between study phases.3
+It is also important to keep in mind that numerous adaptation methods may be used in a single trial and may facilitate a more rapid, seamless transition between study phases.

-Case study: seamless Phase 1/2 adaptive design
+Case study: Seamless Phase 1/2 adaptive design

 In this case study, a new PD1 inhibitor, "XYZ," is being investigated as both a monotherapy and as a combination therapy with standard of care.
 The study design includes all comers in three cancer populations - non-small-cell lung cancer, prostate cancer, and colorectal cancer.
-The trial begins with a Phase 1 dose-finding study to determine the MTD.
-The target dose-limiting toxicity is 30 percent, and four doses will be tested, with subjects receiving three weeks of treatment at each dose.
-The design employs a Bayesian model-based approach, using the modified total probability interval model (mTPI-2), which is efficient at determining the MTD and, subsequently, the recommended Phase 2 dose (RP2D).
-The trial begins with implementing mTPI-2 in the dose-escalation phase to find the MTD and determine the RP2D on monotherapy.
+The trial begins with a Phase 1 dose escalation study to determine the MTD.
+The target doselimiting toxicity is 30 percent, and four doses will be tested, with subjects receiving three weeks of treatment at each dose.
+The design employs a Bayesian modelbased approach, using the Bayesian Optimal INterval model (BOIN), which is efficient at identifying the MTD and, subsequently, the recommended Phase 2 dose (RP2D).
+The trial begins with implementing BOIN in the dose escalation phase to find the MTD and determine the RP2D on monotherapy.

 This RP2D is then investigated further in the Phase 2 dose expansion, using a basket-study design for each of the three cancer populations, aimed at evaluating the drug's efficacy as a monotherapy for the respective cancer types.
 Each basket study takes the form of a two-stage adaptive design to detect an efficacy signal.
 The first stage uses only a small number of patients to evaluate the futility of the monotherapy dose.
-If the treatment is deemed futile, the trial stops with no further patient exposure to the drug;

-Figure 2.
-Schematic of seamless Phase 1/2 adaptive design case study otherwise, the trial continues to enroll more patients into the second stage, at the end of which evaluation for an efficacy signal is carried out.
+If the treatment is deemed futile, the trial stops with no further patient exposure to the drug; otherwise, the trial continues to enroll more patients into the second stage, at the end of which evaluation for an efficacy signal is carried out.
 This two-stage approach limits the number of patients potentially exposed to an ineffective drug.

 In parallel with the monotherapy expansion study, the RP2D is also used as a starting dose in a second dose-escalation design to determine the MTD under the combination treatment regimen, XYZ combined with standard of care.
-The resulting new RP2D of XYZ associated with the combination regimen is expanded into a corresponding two-stage design to evaluate futility and detect an efficacy signal on the combination treatment regimen, as described earlier.
+The resulting new RP2D of the combination regimen is expanded into a corresponding two-stage design to evaluate futility and detect an efficacy signal on the combination treatment regimen, as described earlier.